inyong37/Vision/Install/Kubernetes-Vagrant-Ubuntu.md

 # Kubernetes Cluster with Vagrant

+## Date

+2023-01-18-Wednesday.

+## Enviroment

-## A. Ubuntu 20.04.4 LTS
+Ubuntu 20.04.4 LTS

+## Contents

-:key: All commands are executed on sudo.
+:key: All commands are executed on root authority.

 ### 1. Install Vagrant